Slideshow image

 3 Comments

-Muyiwa almost 8 years ago
+Muyiwa over 8 years ago

 Amen.
 Thanks for your insightful piece.

-Mary Ann Blaksley almost 8 years ago
+Mary Ann Blaksley over 8 years ago

 Darcy, thank you for sharing your personal experience of Rev. Roe’s sermon and a time when you felt “exiled” and the subsequent spiritual blessing that transpired as a result.
 Thank you for sending us the challenge to reflect on the question of: What does it mean to look for God in earnest?